Kvil-git/sdl2-chess-engine/README.md

 ###### This project is provided for educational and personal use.
 Please respect the attribution requirements for the included assets.

 ##### Contributing
 ###### This is a personal project with a focus on learning chess programming concepts and creating a modular, extensible architecture.
+So no contributing =)